Sarah Neate, M.Ed./Ed.S. (They/She)

 - Building self-trust, authenticity, and joy

-- Finding and cultivating a felt sense of safety in your body
+- Finding a felt sense of safety and pleasure in your body

 - Grieving unmet needs and creating new possibilities